simonepri/ni/readme.md

 </div>
 <div align="center">
   <sub>
-    Coded with ❤️ by <a href="https://github.com/simonepri/node-package-skelethon#authors">Simone Primarosa</a>.
+    Coded with ❤️ by <a href="#authors">Simone Primarosa</a>.
   </sub>
 </div>

 ## Introduction

 This repository contains a personal skeleton that I use when I publish my [npm packages](https://www.npmjs.com/~simonepri).
-I will try to keep it as much updated as possible, so you can [watch it 👁](https://github.com/simonepri/node-package-skelethon#start-of-content) to not lose any update!
+I will try to keep it as much updated as possible, so you can [watch it 👁](#start-of-content) to not lose any update!
 Please note that most of the readme is just a placeholder text.

 Features: